gcharwat/dynqbf/README.md

 Running dynQBF
 --------------

-A typical program call is of the following form:
+A simple program call is of the following form:

-./dynqbf-0.2 --reorder lazy-sift --opt-interval 4 --max-NSF-size 1000 --max-BDD-size 3000 --check-unsat < $file
+dynqbf --reorder lazy-sift --opt-interval 4 --max-NSF-size 1000 --max-BDD-size 3000 --check-unsat < $file

 where (some of the available interesting) optimizations are configured by --reorder <h>          : Use dynamic BDD variable reordering heuristic <h>